uliana1one/KeyPass/docs/README.md

 - **zkProof Credential Demo** with circuit selection, proof generation, and verification
 - **Privacy-Preserving Features** for secure credential sharing and verification

+### **Backend Services Integration**
+- **Express proxy server** for API management and external service integration
+- **Credential data endpoints** for fetching and managing credentials
+- **Blockchain API proxying** for Etherscan, Alchemy, and Polkadot RPC
+- **Verification endpoints** for signature and credential verification
+- **CORS and security** configuration for web3 applications

 ### **Enhanced Architecture**
-- **Multi-layer architecture** supporting Core SDK, Frontend implementations, and hybrid approaches
+- **Multi-layer architecture** supporting Core SDK, Frontend implementations, Backend services, and hybrid approaches
-- **Comprehensive identity flows** from wallet connection to credential management
+- **Comprehensive identity flows** from wallet connection to credential management with backend integration
-- **Production-ready examples** with full identity and privacy features
+- **Production-ready examples** with full identity, privacy, and backend features

 ### **Developer Experience**
-- **Complete working examples** with DID creation, credential management, and zkProof generation
+- **Complete working examples** with DID creation, credential management, zkProof generation, and backend integration
 - **Copy-paste ready code** with detailed comments and TypeScript support
-- **Testing strategies** for all identity and privacy features
+- **Testing strategies** for all identity, privacy, and backend features
 - **Production deployment** guidance with security best practices

 ## Learning Path